 There are so many pretty flowers and lovely things to look at all around the zoo, it was beautiful and a nice sunny day too which helped to make the setting even more beautiful.
 I couldn’t help but snap away at a few of the pretty flowers, I love those purple balls – I remember seeing them at Wimpole Hall.

 We had a lot of fun and I am hoping we can go back soon to see the monkeys more closely, you can pay £10 per person to go in the enclosure and get some photos of the little monkeys, I know a little Isla who would love to do this.
 It is a great place for families, there is a nice cafe and a park area to have lots of fun and obviously the most adorable animals on offer to see.
 I would recommend this lovely place to all families and lovers of animals, I bet you wouldnt have experienced the animals so close up before.
-We decided to go here as part of the #newthings campaign in conjunction with the CSMA Club, we are really glad we did.
+We decided to go here as part of the #newthings campaign in conjunction with the Boundless things to do, we are really glad we did.

 These are some of my favourite photos from our day: